Skip to main content

 Key Prefixes

 In-memory stores operate as key-value stores, where each key is prefixed with a unique identifier to prevent conflicts.
-Stalwart Mail Server uses predefined prefixes for different types of data, ensuring clear organization within the store.
+Stalwart uses predefined prefixes for different types of data, ensuring clear organization within the store.

 Short nameDescriptionInteger prefix